 The winner of the competition will also win a grant of $100,000 from the New Brunswick Innovation Foundation.

-Imagine Doctors being able to hold 3D images and feel the body parts they are working on.
+Imagine doctors being able to hold 3D images and feel the body parts they are working on.

 The Idea: A 3d artificial intelligence lab will combine 3d printing and artificial intelligence

-and would be used in pre-surgery planning,
+and will be used in pre-surgery planning.

 If successful the team would have built the first 3D AI lab in Canada,

 it would help doctors tailor-make the surgery process for each patient.